-Pinterest has been all the rage lately and it’s no surprise why – Shareholic recently released a new study showing that Pinterest drives more referral traffic than Twitter.
+Pinterest has been all the rage lately and it’s no surprise why – Shareholic recently released a new study showing that Pinterest drives more referral blog traffic than Twitter.
 Heck, Pinterest beats Google Plus, LinkedIn and YouTube combined for referral traffic.

 If you’re not pinning yet, you better get to it!
 Check out our new Pinterest Guide for Marketers to get started.

 Press releases are a quick and easy way to get a wave of fresh referral traffic.
 It’s a great idea to do a press release for an event you’ll be hosting or to announce milestones like executive changes, earnings releases, acquisitions, and product launches.
 But to be honest, if you are paying for a press release, you can write about pretty much anything and pretend it’s newsworthy.
 Some businesses even send out press releases whenever they get a new client.